digital-asset/docs.daml.com/docs/2.9.0/docs/canton/architecture/domains/fabric.rst

 Security
 ========

-:ref:`Domain entity compromise recovery <compromise-recovery-domain-req>` Without BFT support, a compromised orderer node cannot be recovered from automatically.
+:ref:`Synchronizer entity compromise recovery <compromise-recovery-domain-req>` Without BFT support, a compromised orderer node cannot be recovered from automatically.
 Operational procedures, such as revoking the node's certificate, can limit further impact.